nbicocchi/learn-microservices/modules/data-management/slides/1 - Distributed data management.md

     - They tolerate network partitions, meaning the system can still function even if parts of it cannot communicate with others.
     - If a network partition occurs, CP systems may sacrifice availability by blocking some requests to maintain consistency across nodes.
 - **Examples**:
-    - **Zookeeper**: A coordination and configuration management service that prioritizes consistency.
-    - **HBase** and **Redis** (in specific configurations): Systems that prioritize strong consistency and may block requests if partitioned to ensure all nodes stay synchronized.
+    - **Zookeeper**, **Redis** (in specific configurations): Systems that prioritize strong consistency and may block requests if partitioned to ensure all nodes stay synchronized.

 ### AP Systems (Availability and Partition Tolerance)
 - **Definition**: AP systems ensure **Availability** and **Partition Tolerance** but do not guarantee **Consistency**.
 AP systems are suitable for applications that require high availability and can tolerate temporary inconsistencies.